SPEAK TO THE EXPERTS

 By engaging with a supplier of goods, the reselling business will need to be wary of the Reseller Agreement which essentially outlines their obligations in reselling the goods of the supplier.
 The supplier will also need to ensure their rights and interests are protected under the Reseller Agreement.

-A Reseller Agreement is best described as an agreement between the supplier of goods and the business who plans to distribute those same goods to the general public.
+A Reseller Agreement is best described as an agreement between the supplier of goods and the business that plans to distribute those same goods to the general public.
 Such agreements have become commonplace around the globe due to the commercialisation of various industries and the changes in how consumers shop.

 Due to the nature of competition in today’s market and the emphasis on advertising, Reseller Agreements contain a lot more than just a simple clause allowing one business to resell another business’ goods.
 A few of these clauses include: